GeekTrainer/learn-vue/m01-creating-data-driven-websites-with-vue.js/includes/2-module-1-getting-started-with-vue.js.md

 ## Unit: Create a simple Vue app

 > [!TIP]
-> TIP!
-We have prepared some source code files to help you get started quickly.
+> [!TIP] We have prepared some source code files to help you get started quickly.
 These files include images, a starter HTML page, and a CSS stylesheet.
 To use these starter files, download XXXX.zip and extract the files to a folder on your computer.
 Go to the official Vue page at [https://vuejs.org/v2/guide/installation.html](https://vuejs.org/v2/guide/installation.html) to copy the latest CDN link and paste it into the index.html page.
 We are using version 3.0 of Vue.js for this training.
 If you are using our HTML starter file, your page should look like the code shown below.
 The Vue.js script source you are adding should be entered on line 9 of that file.

 ```html